pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ## <i class="fa-regular fa-heart"></i> Announcing the pyOpenSci Fall Festival!

-_This post was last updated on 15 August, 2024_
+_This post was last updated on 4 September, 2024_

 Happening October 28--November 01, 2024, the pyOpenSci Fall Festival is an online community training and networking event designed to empower scientists with in demand open science skills.
 Our goals for the Fall Festival are to